Tane falls from a ladder at home and injures his back. After his fall, he is unable to manage his job and needs to take time off work.

 Tane sees Dr Scott-Young with the MRI scan and EMG results.
 He shows Tane that the L5-S1 disc has collapsed.
 He also has a large L5-S1 disc prolapse that is compressing the left S1 nerve root.
 The EMG shows L5 and S1 nerve damage.

 Dr Scott-Young says that he is confident the source of pain is at L5-S1 but he needs to confirm this by referring Tane for a lumbar discogram.
-Dr Scott-Young sends a letter to Tane’s GP and a report to the worker’s compensation insurer.
+Dr Scott-Young sends a letter to Tane’s GP.

 Tane has his follow up appointment with Dr Scott-Young to discuss the results of his discogram.
 Tane tells his surgeon that, when the discogram was performed, he experienced his usual back pain.
 He also reported the symptoms settled down again with medication.